York Street station (IND Sixth Avenue Line): Construction and opening

 New York City mayor John Francis Hylan's original plans for the Independent Subway System (IND), proposed in 1922, included building over 100 mi of new lines and taking over nearly 100 mi of existing lines, which would compete with the IRT and the Brooklyn–Manhattan Transit Corporation (BMT), the two major subway operators of the time.
 The IND Sixth Avenue Line was designed to replace the elevated IRT Sixth Avenue Line.
 The first portion of the line to be constructed was then known as the Houston–Essex Street Line, which ran under Houston, Essex, and Rutgers Streets.
 The contract for the line was awarded to Corson Construction in January 1929, and construction of this section officially started in May 1929.

-The York Street station opened on January 1, 1936, as the southern terminus of the first four stations to open on the Sixth Avenue Line.
-Two local tracks split from a junction with the Eighth Avenue Line south of West Fourth Street–Washington Square, running east under Houston Street and south under Essex Street to a temporary terminal at East Broadway.
+The York Street station opened just after midnight on April 9, 1936, when trains began running under the East River via the Rutgers Street Tunnel, which connected the existing portion of the Sixth Avenue Line to a junction with the Eighth Avenue Line north of Jay Street–Borough Hall.
 The station was initially served by E trains to Church Avenue.
-Just after midnight on April 9, 1936, trains began running under the East River via the Rutgers Street Tunnel, which connected the Houston-Essex Street Line with the north end of the Culver Line at a junction with the Eighth Avenue Line north of Jay Street–Borough Hall.
-E trains were sent through the connection to Church Avenue.
-When further sections of the Sixth Avenue Line opened on December 15, 1940, the F train replaced the E train at the East Broadway station.
+When further sections of the Sixth Avenue Line opened on December 15, 1940, the F train replaced the E train.